 International Café: Featuring an ever-changing array of small bite meals, treats and gourmet beverages.

-Pizzeria Outdoor Dining: Delight in the classic favorites like pepperoni and margherita, as well daily specialty pizzas.
+Pizzeria Outdoor Dining: Delight in the classic favorites like pepperoni and margherita, as well as daily specialty pizzas.

 World Fresh Marketplace: Whenever you visit, you’ll find plenty of well-balanced options to choose from.